taocpp/PEGTL/doc/Control-and-Debug.md

 ## Control Traces

+To keep the following traces readable most template parameters and function arguments have been omitted.
+Please consult the appropriate header files if *all* details need to be known.

+A note regarding unwind in the full internal traces.
 All Control functions are mandatory and, if not needed, must be implemented as dummy function with the exception of `unwind()`.
 When a Control does not need an unwind function it should not implement it because this case is detected by the PEGTL and the mechanism to call `unwind()` in case of an exception is omitted.
 This is the "if needed" part of "set up unwind guard if needed", a small optimization that is not necessary for other not needed Control functions because those empty functions are inlined to nothing.

-To keep the following traces readable most template parameters and function arguments have been omitted.
-Please consult the appropriate header files if *all* details need to be known.

 ### Rule Success